chicagolandmesh/chicagolandmesh.org/docs/vcfmw.md

 !!! tip "Back Up Your Current Settings"

     Before changing your Meshtastic configuration for VCFMW, consider backing up your current configuration so you can easily restore your normal settings after the event.
+Need help?
+Follow the [Backup and Restore guide](guides/meshtastic/backup-and-restore.md).

 Make sure to update or flash your node to a current Meshtastic firmware release, then: